CPE-OAuth/servicestage-eclipse-plugin/README.md

 1. The deployment is monitored until it completes and the application URL is provided at the end

 If there is an issue with the deployment at any stage, a dialog appears showing the reason for the failure.
 You can also view the `Error log` view for details.

+If you the deployment fails, or the application is deleted from the ServiceStage Web Console, you will need to use a new ID to redeploy the application.
+This can be done by opening the Configure dialog again, and clicking Reset ID, then Finish.

 ### 4. Status